-The Good Practice Guide to 20mph speed restrictions46 aims to ensure greater consistency on setting 20mph speed restrictions throughout Scotland.
+The Good Practice Guide to 20mph speed restrictions41 aims to ensure greater consistency on setting 20mph speed restrictions throughout Scotland.
 The Guide sets out the strong argument for 20mph speed restrictions on certain roads in Scotland, citing evidence from the Department for Transport that the risk of fatal injury to pedestrians rises from under 1% at an impact speed of 20 mph, to 5.5% at 30 mph, and to over 30% at 40mph.
 Reducing speeds has a role in reducing health inequalities especially for disadvantaged communities, encouraging more walking and cycling, and creating attractive places and centres that prioritise people over vehicles.
 These points are supported by Designing Streets policy that "for residential streets, a maximum design speed of 20 mph should normally be an objective."
 The Guide sets out the current options and requirements for 20mph speed restrictions.

-Scotland's Road Safety Framework to 2030 Draft (2020)
+Scotland's Road Safety Framework to 2030 (2021)

-The Road Safety Framework to 203047 (draft) sets out a vision for Scotland to have the best road safety performance in the world by 2030 with a target to halve the number of people being killed or seriously injured on roads by 2030 and a long-term goal for road safety where no-one dies or is seriously injured by 2050.
-The 2030 Framework will replace the Go Safe on Scotland's Roads - it's Everyone's Responsibility - Scotland's Road Safety Framework to 2020.
+Scotland's Road Safety Framework to 203042 sets out a vision for Scotland to have the best road safety performance in the world by 2030 with a target to halve the number of people being killed or seriously injured on roads by 2030 and a long-term goal for road safety where no-one dies or is seriously injured by 2050.